 The Prize encourages innovative peacebuilding initiatives of local governments and is free from any political partisanship and it is not aimed at promoting the cause of any political party or political view.
-The Award winning initiative should make visible how the local government has prevented conflict, promoted dialogue or ensured sustainable inclusive development in a (post) conflict situation.
+The Award winning initiative should make visible how the local government has prevented conflict, promoted dialogue or ensured sustainable inclusive development in a (post) conflict and fragile situation.

 Eligible recipients and projects

 The Prize is open for award to local governments who either (a) themselves work for peace and conflict resolution in their own area, or (b) provide positive assistance to local governments in conflict and fragile areas (which include pre-and post-conflict situations, see below).
 Fragility and conflicts are strongly interlinked.
 Fragile contexts are contexts where fragility risks are high which paves the way for conflicts.
 Fragility risks refer to the hazards, threats and vulnerabilities that can be both internally generated within a societu or polity as well as externally driven threats, hazards and vulnerabilities from either other countries or from external environmental events.

 The Peace Prize will be awarded to the local government (as corporate entity) – not to individuals – whose initiatives or activities merit such recognition.

 There may well be cases where local governments work together on a peace initiative, and in such cases the Prize could be awarded to them jointly.
 This may for example include cooperation between a conflict-hit local government and its external partner city.

 The Peace Prize is open to any subnational government that falls within UCLG’s own interpretation of the term “local government”.
 Broadly speaking, this means that a local government is a subnational government defined as such by its own country’s Constitution or legislation.